open5e/open5e/source/monsters/monsters_a-z/R/roper.rst

 piercing damage.

-**Tendril**: *Melee Weapon Attack*: +7 to hit, reach 50 ft., one creature. *Hit*: The target is grappled (escape DC 15).
-Until the grapple ends, the target is restrained and has disadvantage on Strength checks and Strength saving throws, and the roper can't use the same tendril on another target.
+**Tendril**: *Melee Weapon Attack*: +7 to hit, reach 50 ft., one creature. *Hit*: The target is :ref:`srd:grappled` (escape DC 15).
+Until the grapple ends, the target is :ref:`srd:restrained` and has disadvantage on Strength checks and Strength saving throws, and the roper can't use the same tendril on another target.

-**Reel**: The roper pulls each creature grappled by it up to 25 feet straight toward it.
+**Reel**: The roper pulls each creature :ref:`srd:grappled` by it up to 25 feet straight toward it.